,

 By the end of Year Six children will be able to write clearly and accurately and adapt their writing for a range of contexts, purposes and audiences.
 Our pupils will acquire a wide vocabulary and use it appropriately within context.

 Writing standards in Foundation Stage and Ks1 are in line with national standards and writing at Ks2 is improving.
 Grammar, Punctuation and Spelling is line with national expectations and children are able to write for a range of purposes.
-Writing is a current priority in school; stamina and handwriting are being developed and cross curricular opportunities are regularly used to extend opportunities for writing.

 Cultural Capital